 Canada Post: Brand overview

-In the late seventeenth century, the initial foundation of Canada’s postal system took shape.
-It began in 1693, when the French colony of New France, seeking to manage official government letters, established a post office in Montreal.
-After Canada became a British colony, the British military assumed responsibility for the distribution of mail throughout the country.
+The foundation of Canada’s postal system began in the late seventeenth century.
+In 1693, the French colony of New France established a post office in Montreal to manage official government letters.
+After Canada became a British colony, the British military assumed responsibility for distributing mail throughout the country.
 Civilian post offices were established in the second half of the 18th century.

-In 1851, the Canadian colonies, in a significant step toward autonomy, assumed responsibility for postal services, leading to the creation of the Post Office Department.
+In 1851, the Canadian colonies, in a significant step toward autonomy, assumed responsibility for postal services, creating the Post Office Department.
 When Canada joined the Confederation in 1867, the department was incorporated into the federal government.
 That same year, the first Postmaster General took office, and Canada issued its first postage stamps bearing the country’s coat of arms.
 The years that followed, marked by the development of railroads, led to a significant increase in mailing volumes.

 The advent of the twentieth century brought new advances.
 In 1908-09, mail began to reach rural areas, and in 1969, daily mail delivery to urban centers began.
 Mechanization played a crucial role in improving sorting and transportation.